Poisoning

 - Remove visible toxins without endangering yourself

-- In case of eye contact, rinse eyes with lukewarm water for at least 15 minutes
+- In case of eye Contact, rinse eyes with lukewarm water for at least 15 minutes

-- Do not administer anything
+- Do not pour anything in

-- Secure packaging, label, or samples of the suspected poison for the veterinarian
+- Secure packaging, label or samples of the suspected poison for the veterinarian

 Decontamination